-And while I’m only on the second chapter, It has already helped me to understand that certain behaviors and thoughts I always felt insecure about were actually responses to the trauma I’ve endured.
+While I’m only on the second chapter, It has already helped me to understand that certain behaviors and thoughts I always felt insecure about were actually responses to the trauma I’ve endured.

 When you are able to relate in this way, it helps you to feel less alone on your journey.
 It helps you to cultivate patience and compassion with yourself while you’re learning to heal too.

 There has been a wide range of books that have helped me along the way.
 I’ll list a few more below.

 Reading "The Untethered Soul" helped me to quiet the negative voices in my mind and leave my comfort zone.
 It also helped me to identify triggers that have kept me stuck and triggers that fueled my depressive cycles.
 I’ve read it twice.

 "Year of Yes" was extremely empowering and inspirational for me.
 Shonda Rhimes became an amazingly wise, sassy, relatable older sister (in my head) as I flipped through this book’s pages.

 If you need help accepting your “flaws” and giving yourself permission to speak up, stop shrinking, and live your life on your own terms, this is the one!
 I really need this beautiful queen to write more books!